crwebb85/dotfiles/nvim/cheatsheet.md

 - `:Inspect` to show the highlight groups under the cursor
 - `:InspectTree` to show the parsed syntax tree
 - `:EditQuery` to open the Live Query Editor
+- `ConformInfo` check if formatters are working and picking up config files
+- `LspInfo` check info about lsps for buffer
+- `Telescope luasnip` check list of snippets for buffer

 - `:DiffviewOpen` to open the git diff for current changes